bermar24/GrowKnow/GrowKnow-Software_Requirements_Specification.md

 #### 3.1.4 Search & Filter Tools
 Visitors and registered users can search and filter through the AI tool directory using categories, domains, and budget.

-#### 3.1.5 Explore Learning Roadmaps
+#### 3.1.5 Trigger Newsletter Run
-Users can navigate role-based roadmaps (e.g., Data Engineer, ML Engineer) with structured paths and linked resources.
+The automation orchestrator (n8n) can initiate newsletter generation and delivery.

+This Use Case is specified in a [seperate document](UCs/Trigger_Newslatter).

 #### 3.1.6 Subscribe to Newsletter
 Registered users can subscribe to receive the weekly newsletter.